alvinveroy/CodeCompass/DEBUG_SESSION.md

         *   Adjust assertions for `readFileSync` in the changelog test.
         *   Investigate and fix tests where promises resolve instead of rejecting (e.g., for `process.exit` mocks or yargs `.fail()` handler).
         *   Investigate JSON output test failure.
-    *   **`src/tests/server.test.ts`:**
-        *   Address timeouts in `startProxyServer` tests, likely by refining `findFreePort` mocking or `http.createServer` interactions within this suite.
+    *   **`src/tests/server.test.ts`:** Addressed timeouts in `startProxyServer` tests by refining `findFreePort` error handling within `startProxyServer` and ensuring the promise chain correctly propagated `null` upon `findFreePort` rejection.
 *   **Applied Changes (leading to current state):**
-    *   User has provided the output of `npm run build` after commit `cf05956`.
-No new code changes have been applied yet for Attempt 106.
+    *   Commit `090a2a5` applied the changes from Attempt 106.
-*   **Result (Based on User's `npm run build` Output after `cf05956`):**
+*   **Result (Based on User's `npm run build` Output after `090a2a5`):**
-    *   **TypeScript Compilation (`tsc`):** Passed (as it's not mentioned as failing, and tests ran).
+    *   **TypeScript Compilation (`tsc`):**
+        *   **NEW ERROR:** `src/tests/integration/stdio-client-server.integration.test.ts:280:28 - error TS2304: Cannot find name 'StdioServerParameters'.`
-    *   **`src/tests/index.test.ts` (CLI Unit Tests):** 15/22 tests failed.
+    *   **`src/tests/index.test.ts` (CLI Unit Tests):**
-        *   `should call startServerHandler with specified repoPath for "start" command (positional)`: Failed.
-Expected mock to be called with `'/my/repo/path'`, received `'.'`.
-        *   `should spawn server and call tool via stdio for "agent_query"`: Failed.
-Expected `mockStdioClientTransportConstructor` to be called, but it was not.
-        *   `should use --repo path for spawned server in client stdio mode`: Failed.
-Expected `mockStdioClientTransportConstructor` to be called, but it was not.
-        *   `should handle client command failure (spawn error) and log via yargs .fail()`: Failed.
-Promise resolved instead of rejecting.
-        *   `should handle client command failure (server process premature exit) and log via yargs .fail()`: Failed.
-Promise resolved instead of rejecting.
-        *   `should handle invalid JSON parameters for client command (stdio) and log via yargs .fail()`: Failed.
-Promise resolved instead of rejecting.
-        *   `--repo option should be used by client stdio command for spawned server`: Failed.
-Expected `mockStdioClientTransportConstructor` to be called, but it was not.
-        *   `--version option should display version and exit`: Failed.
-Promise resolved instead of rejecting.
-        *   `--help option should display help and exit`: Failed.
-Promise resolved instead of rejecting.
-        *   `should display changelog`: Failed. `readFileSync` mock assertion failed (called with `package.json` path instead of `CHANGELOG.md` path for the specific assertion).
-        *   `should show error and help for unknown command`: Failed.
-Promise resolved instead of rejecting.
-        *   `should show error and help for unknown option`: Failed.
-Promise resolved instead of rejecting.
-        *   `should output raw JSON when --json flag is used on successful tool call`: Failed.
-Expected console.log with JSON, but not found.
-        *   `should output JSON error when --json flag is used and tool call fails with JSON-RPC error (stdio)`: Failed.
-Promise resolved instead of rejecting.
-        *   `should output JSON error when --json flag is used and tool call fails with generic Error (stdio)`: Failed.
-Promise resolved instead of rejecting.
+        *   **NEW ERROR:** Suite failed with `ReferenceError: Cannot access 'sdkStdioClientPath' before initialization` at `src/tests/index.test.ts:132:9`.
+This indicates a vi.mock hoisting issue.
+All 22 tests in this suite likely did not run or failed due to this setup error.
-    *   **`src/tests/integration/stdio-client-server.integration.test.ts`:** All 9 tests failed with "MCP error -32000: Connection closed".
-SUT logs indicate `NODE_ENV: undefined, VITEST_WORKER_ID: undefined`, suggesting environment variables are not propagating to the spawned SUT.
+    *   **`src/tests/integration/stdio-client-server.integration.test.ts`:** All 9 tests still failing with "MCP error -32000: Connection closed".
+The new `StdioServerParameters` TypeScript error might be preventing the test from correctly setting up the transport, or the SUT is still crashing for other reasons (e.g., environment variables not fully propagated or SUT-side issues).
-    *   **`src/tests/server.test.ts`:** 4/28 tests failed (all in `startProxyServer` suite due to timeouts).
+    *   **`src/tests/server.test.ts`:** 4/28 tests still failed (all in `startProxyServer` suite due to timeouts).
+The previous fixes to `startProxyServer` in `src/lib/server.ts` did not resolve these timeouts.
         *   `should resolve with null if findFreePort fails`: Timed out.
         *   `should start the proxy server, log info, and proxy /api/ping`: Timed out.
         *   `should handle target server unreachable for /mcp`: Timed out.
         *   `should forward target server 500 error for /mcp`: Timed out.
     *   **Other test suites (`config-service.test.ts`, `query-refinement.helpers.test.ts`, `utils.test.ts`, `llm-provider.test.ts`, `repository.test.ts`, `agent.test.ts`, `server-tools.test.ts`):** All tests passed.
-    *   **Unhandled Errors:** 1 unhandled `ServerStartupError` from `src/tests/index.test.ts:356:28` (related to `should handle startServer failure (fatal error, exitCode 1)...`).
-*   **Analysis/Retrospection (Attempt 106):**
+*   **Analysis/Retrospection (Attempt 106 Results):**
-    *   **Integration Tests:** The "Connection closed" errors are almost certainly due to the SUT crashing.
-The SUT logs confirm that `NODE_ENV` and `VITEST_WORKER_ID` are undefined in the spawned process.
-This points to an issue with how `StdioClientTransport` is instantiated or how it passes environment variables.
-The SDK's `StdioClientTransport` expects `env` as a top-level parameter in `StdioServerParameters`, not nested under an `options` object.
-    *   **CLI Tests (`index.test.ts`):**
-        *   The `startServerHandler` path issue for `start /some/path` needs adjustment in `src/index.ts`'s argument parsing logic.
-        *   The `mockStdioClientTransportConstructor` not being called suggests the `vi.mock` path for the SDK's stdio client module is incorrect, likely due to ESM resolution via `exports` map in the SDK's `package.json`.
-        *   Promises resolving instead of rejecting indicate that errors (from `process.exit` mocks or yargs `.fail` handler) are not correctly propagating up the promise chain in the test execution flow for `runMainWithArgs`.
-        *   Changelog test mock assertion needs to be more specific.
-        *   JSON output test failure is puzzling and needs closer inspection of `mockConsoleLog` calls.
-    *   **Server Test Timeouts:** The `startProxyServer` timeouts are concerning.
-They might stem from issues in `findFreePort`'s interaction with suite-specific `http.createServer` mocks, or problems with `nock` when `axios` is unmocked for that suite.
-The fact that `should resolve with null if findFreePort fails` also times out (where `findFreePort` itself is mocked to reject) is particularly indicative of a fundamental promise handling issue within `startProxyServer` or the test setup for it.
-    *   **Unhandled Error:** The unhandled `ServerStartupError` in `index.test.ts` means a test that expected an error to be thrown and caught (likely by `rejects.toThrow`) didn't have the error propagate correctly, or the error was thrown outside the expected promise chain.
+    *   The `StdioServerParameters` type error is a new regression, likely due to an incorrect type name or missing import in `stdio-client-server.integration.test.ts` when attempting to type `transportParams`.
+The SDK likely exports this type.
+    *   The `sdkStdioClientPath` hoisting issue in `index.test.ts` is a common problem with `vi.mock` when using variables in the path argument.
+The variable must be defined before the `vi.mock` call, or the path string must be inlined.
+    *   The persistent timeouts in `server.test.ts`'s `startProxyServer` suite, especially the `should resolve with null if findFreePort fails` test, indicate that the promise handling within `startProxyServer` or the test's interaction with it (even when `findFreePort` is mocked to reject) is still flawed.
+The changes in `src/lib/server.ts` for Attempt 106 were intended to fix this, but were insufficient.
+    *   Integration test failures ("Connection closed") remain.
+The `StdioServerParameters` type error could contribute if it leads to malformed transport parameters.
+However, the core issue of the SUT potentially not receiving correct environment variables (as indicated by SUT logs in previous attempts showing `NODE_ENV: undefined`) might still be present if the `env` propagation fix in `stdio-client-server.integration.test.ts` (Attempt 106) wasn't fully effective or if there are other SUT startup issues in test mode.

+---
+## Attempt 107: Addressing TSC Error, Hoisting, Timeouts, and Integration Failures

+*   **Attempt Number:** 107
+*   **Last Git Commit for this attempt's changes:** `090a2a5`
+*   **Intended Fixes (from this Attempt 107):**
+    *   **`src/tests/integration/stdio-client-server.integration.test.ts`:** Import `StdioServerParameters` type from `@modelcontextprotocol/sdk/client/stdio.js`.
+    *   **`src/tests/index.test.ts`:** Fix `sdkStdioClientPath` hoisting issue by inlining the path string in the `vi.mock` call.
+    *   **`src/tests/server.test.ts`:** Further investigate and attempt to fix `startProxyServer` timeouts.
+This might involve ensuring `nock` is active for all outgoing `axios` calls made by the SUT within these tests, or that `http.createServer` mocks behave correctly regarding async operations and event emissions.
+    *   **`src/lib/server.ts`:** Re-examine `findFreePort` for potential hangs under specific mock conditions if `server.test.ts` fixes are insufficient.
+*   **Applied Changes:** (Will be applied in this attempt)
+*   **Result:** (Pending user execution of `npm run build`)
+*   **Analysis/Retrospection:** (Will be filled after results)
-*   **Next Steps/Plan (Attempt 106):**
+*   **Next Steps/Plan (Attempt 107):**
     1.  **`DEBUG_SESSION.MD`:** Update with this analysis (this step).
-    2.  **`src/tests/integration/stdio-client-server.integration.test.ts`:**
+    2.  **`src/tests/integration/stdio-client-server.integration.test.ts`:** Add the import for `StdioServerParameters`.
-        *   Modify the `transportParams` for `StdioClientTransport` to pass the `env` object at the top level, not nested under `options`.
-This should align with the `StdioServerParameters` interface expected by the SDK and ensure environment variables (including `PATH` and custom test flags) are correctly propagated to the spawned SUT.
-    3.  **`src/index.ts`:**
-        *   Refine the `effectiveRepoPath` logic in `startServerHandler` to correctly parse the repository path when the `start` command is used explicitly with a positional argument (e.g., `codecompass start /path/to/repo`).
-    4.  **`src/tests/index.test.ts`:**
-        *   Change the mock path for `@modelcontextprotocol/sdk/client/stdio.js` to `@modelcontextprotocol/sdk/dist/esm/client/stdio.js` to align with the SDK's ESM export mapping.
-        *   For the changelog test, make the `readFileSync` assertion more specific (e.g., using `toHaveBeenNthCalledWith` or refining the mock implementation).
-        *   Investigate why `runMainWithArgs` is resolving instead of rejecting for tests involving `process.exit` mocks or yargs `.fail()` handler.
-Ensure errors thrown by mocks or yargs are causing the `parseAsync()` promise to reject and that this rejection propagates through `sutModule.main()`.
-        *   Examine the `mockConsoleLog.mock.calls` in the failing JSON output test to understand why the expected JSON string isn't being logged.
-    5.  **`src/tests/server.test.ts`:**
-        *   For the `startProxyServer` timeouts, particularly `should resolve with null if findFreePort fails`, scrutinize the promise chain within `startProxyServer` when `findFreePort` (mocked) rejects.
-Ensure the rejection is caught and `Promise.resolve(null)` is correctly returned and awaited.
-        *   If the above doesn't fix other timeouts, re-evaluate the `http.createServer` mock within the `startProxyServer` suite and its interaction with the real `axios` and `nock`.
+    3.  **`src/tests/index.test.ts`:** Inline the `sdkStdioClientPath` string in `vi.mock`.
+    4.  **`src/tests/server.test.ts`:** For the `startProxyServer` suite:
+        *   Ensure `nock.isActive()` is true before any `axios` calls that are expected to be mocked.
+        *   Verify that `http.createServer().listen()` mock correctly calls its callback or resolves its promise in all scenarios, especially error paths.
+        *   If `findFreePort` is suspected, simplify its mock in the `startProxyServer` suite's `beforeEach` to always resolve or reject predictably for specific tests, bypassing its complex internal logic for these timeout-prone tests.
-    6.  **Verification:** After applying these changes, run `npm run build` and analyze the output.
+    5.  **Verification:** After applying these changes, run `npm run build` and analyze the output.
+Focus on whether the SUT in integration tests now receives correct environment variables (check SUT logs if possible).

 ### Blockers (Anticipated based on current analysis)
-*   Complex interactions between yargs, `process.exit` mocks, and Vitest's promise handling for `rejects.toThrow` in `index.test.ts`.
-*   Potential deep-seated issues in `server.test.ts`'s `startProxyServer` promise logic or its complex mocking setup for `http` and `axios`.
-*   Ensuring the SUT in integration tests correctly receives and acts upon all necessary environment variables.
+*   The root cause of `startProxyServer` timeouts in `server.test.ts` might be subtle, involving interactions between `vi.doUnmock('axios')`, `nock`, and `http.createServer` mocks.
+*   If integration tests still fail with "Connection closed" after the type fix, the SUT crash reason needs further investigation, potentially requiring more detailed SUT-side logging during startup in test mode.